 Puncture repair guidelines

-Puncture repairs are defined by rules set out by British Standard BS AU 159.
-Depending on the width of the tyre, puncture repairs for cars and vans are only permitted in the central 60 to 70 per cent of the tread area.
+Puncture repairs are defined by rules set out by British Standard BS AU 159 (2014).
+Depending on the width of the tyre, puncture repairs for cars and vans are only allowed in the central 60-70% of the tread area.

-Kicking your tyres and guessing whether there’s a problem such as a slow puncture is not how to keep yourself – and passengers and other road users – safe.
+Kicking your tyres to try and work out whether there’s a problem isn’t going to keep you, your passengers or other road users safe.

-By investing in an air pressure gauge, you can quickly and conveniently check whether any of your car’s tyres is below the pressure level recommended by the car maker.
-If it is, inflating it to the correct level and checking again in a short space of time will reveal whether there’s a lasting problem.
+You can check your tyre pressure with a mechanic you trust, or you may wish to invest in a tyre pressure gauge to find out whether any of your car’s tyres are below the pressure level recommended by the car’s manufacturer.
+If it is, inflate it to the correct level and check again shortly after to find out whether there’s a lasting problem.

-Tyre pressure gauges can be bought with a tread depth indicator, from around £10.
-See the best of the bunch in this review.
+Tyre pressure gauges with a tread depth indicator can be purchased from around £10.

-What to do if you get a puncture when driving
+What to do if you get a puncture while driving

 Used Car Buying Guide: Citroen C4 (2010 to 2017)